 - Stress that it was the right thing to tell

-- Do not criticise the alleged perpetrator Immediately record details of the disclosure, including wherever possible the exact words or phrases used by the child.
-Forms for completion are available from the staff room and should be completed and returned to the Designated CP Member of Staff.
-Please ensure you have signed and dated the record.
+- Do not criticise the alleged perpetrator, Immediately record details of the disclosure, including wherever possible the exact words or phrases used by the child.
+Forms for completion are available from the staff room and should be completed and used to record the 'nagging doubt' on My Concern (our electronic recording tool)

 What should I do if the alleged abuser is a member of the school staff?